BetaCurrently London onlyFairWhere is in beta. Plans currently work for London only.

 Keeps everyone's journey as similar as possible, even if total travel time is slightly higher.

 Protects the person with the longest or hardest trip.
+FairPath uses journey reliability (upper-tail times), not just averages.

 Favours direct routes with the fewest interchanges.